-Homemade Cinnamon Syrup is perfect for creating an all-natural copycat of Starbucks' Cinnamon Dolce Latte or Caramel Apple Spice Cider...and it doubles as a delicious topping for pancakes, waffles, ice cream, & more!
+Cinnamon Syrup is an easy, homemade, 5-minute recipe that's perfect for creating an all-natural copycat of Starbucks' Cinnamon Dolce Latte or Caramel Apple Spice Cider...and it doubles as a delicious topping for pancakes, waffles, ice cream, & more!

 If there's anything I require to get going on a Monday morning, it's a big mug of coffee.
 Now I don't necessarily drink a ton of coffee...just enough to wake me up.
 Because there's something about that first cup of jo that helps clear the morning brain fog and enables me to greet my family with something more pleasant than a growl.
 (You're welcome, dear husband and sweet children.)

 I have to admit, however, that when it comes to coffee, I'm a frou-frou girl.
-I wish I could claim to be a cool, legit grown-up who drinks it black, but the truth is that tastes like tar to me.
-I need milk and sugar, man, and preferably some flavoring to give my morning coffee a Starbucks latte-esque boost.
+I wish I could claim to be a cool, legit grown-up who drinks it black.
+But the truth is, that tastes like tar to me.
+This girl needs milk and sugar, man...and preferably some flavoring to give my morning coffee a Starbucks latte-esque boost.

 Awhile back I shared the recipe for my All-Natural Homemade Vanilla Coffee Creamer, which is comprised of milk, cream, maple syrup, and vanilla extract in lieu of artificial ingredients or icky preservatives.
 It's good stuff, and a staple in my refrigerator.
 But sometimes vanilla feels a little ho-hum and I like to jazz things up a bit with some different flavors.

 What's particularly fabulous about this cinnamon syrup is that it has a plethora of potential uses beyond simply flavoring coffee.
-It's equally delicious stirred into hot chocolate or apple cider (more details on that latter suggestion later this week!), which means that it can yield a drinkable treat for kids and adults alike.
+It's equally delicious stirred into hot chocolate or apple cider.
+And that means it can yield a drinkable treat for kids and adults alike!

 But this syrup is totally not limited to enhancing beverages.
-It's also thick and syrupy enough to top your favorite pancakes, waffles, or French toast.
+It's also "syrupy" enough to top your favorite pancakes, waffles, or French toast.
 I mean, how glorious would Gingerbread Pancakes, Whole Wheat Pumpkin Spice Waffles, Pumpkin Baked Oatmeal, or a Peach German Pancake be with this gorgeous, cinnamon-flecked syrup generously poured on top?

 Yet breakfast foods need not have all the fun.
-Homemade Cinnamon Syrup would also make a yummy topping for vanilla ice cream, and it would be perfectly lovely drizzled over warm, fruity desserts, from apple pie to grilled peaches to baked stuffed apples to poached pears.
+Homemade Cinnamon Syrup would also make a yummy topping for vanilla ice cream.
+And it would be perfectly lovely drizzled over warm, fruity desserts, from apple pie to grilled peaches to baked stuffed apples to poached pears.
 I can further envision it complementing bread pudding, cheesecake, and even sweet potatoes!
-It never hurts to think outside of the box. 😉
+It never hurts to think outside of the box, friends. 😉